MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/managing_ics.md

 ## Updating integration services

+### Why should I update my integration services?
+Integration services recieve updates to enable more management features across the host and guest operating system.

+### When do I update integration components?

+Starting in Windows 10, integration components are delivered directly through Windows Update and update automatically as part of the important updates.

+Prior to Windows 10, integration components needed to be updated any time the Hyper-V host was updated.

 **How do I install integration services?**
 Integration services are built into Windows as well as many versions of Linux therefor they rarely (if ever) need to be installed.

+### Updating on windows 10

 ## Integration service details